-Note: I hope you enjoy this essay from one of That Mutt’s readers.
-“KL” is a volunteer with a rescue group, and one of her jobs is to process adoption applications.
+Note: “KL” is a volunteer with a rescue group, and one of her jobs is to process adoption applications.
+These are her tips on how to improve your dog adoption application.

-So with that in mind, I’ve compiled a list of some proactive things potential adopters can do to help the process go smoothly.
+So with that in mind, I’ve compiled a list of some proactive things potential dog adopters can do to help improve their dog adoption application.

 Tips to improve your dog adoption application